Teaching English in Taiwan: Living in Taiwan

 Airfare

-Most ESL contracts in Taiwan do not include airfare; however, contracts vary between schools and the inclusion of airfare may depend upon the length of contract signed and the teacher’s qualifications.
+Most ESL contracts in Taiwan do not include airfare; however, contracts vary between schools and the inclusion of airfare may depend upon the length of contract signed and the teacher’s qualifications

 Health Benefits

-All legitimate businesses and schools in Taiwan have access to government health insurance and most schools would include this benefit in contracts.
+All legitimate businesses and schools in Taiwan have access to government health insurance and most schools would include this benefit in their contracts.
 While only a percentage of the premiums may be covered by schools, the health care itself is excellent and still very affordable.

 Retirement Age

-Communication Technology
+Communications Technology

 Phones